Church of Mogno

 Itinerary: the typical village of Brontallo

-Coming back from the valley after visiting the church of Mario Botta in Mogno it's worth making a little detour to the village of Brontallo which can be visited by following the indications in the flyer Sentieri di pietra (Stone trails) (you may obtain the flyer in Italian or German at the tourist office in Avegno when going up the valley).
+Coming back from the valley after visiting the church of Mario Botta in Mogno it's worth making a little detour to the village of Brontallo which can be visited by following the indications in the flyer Sentieri di Pietra (Stone paths).
+You may obtain the flyer (in Italian/ German) at the tourist office in Avegno.

 "Brontallo, located at 716 meters above sea level, represents a succession of interesting discoveries: the group of stables (all identical, all onlooking the bottom of the valley, all grouped on the same slope); the steep and endless terraced slopes, the dominating rocks sheer above the village, the centre of old houses all with roofs made of "piode" (slates) also located on the slope, the meager meadow where in the past few decades some new homes have been built, the fields that surround the village, the cemetery situated in a constrained clearing on a rock, the valley that sinks all the way into to the gorge of the River Maggia, three hundred meters below.